 It might not seem that free range parenting is particularly relevant to school life but there are a few ways it can impact.
 In infants, it starts with them going into class.
 With Boy Child, I left him further and further from his class each day.
 This was great for preparing him for Juniors where we leave them at the gate.
 I also think that it’s important for children to take responsibility for their belongings.
 They both carry their own bags and if they come home without their water bottle they go in the next day without it, that generally makes sure they find it.
 I’m hoping to give Boy Child more responsibly for his homework in future but at the moment he’s not ready for it.

 I’ve got a way to go before my children could really be considered free range.
 This is partly their age, partly that there are still things they need to learn.
 I also think it’s best to build up gradually to make sure children are comfortable on their own.
+We’ve found that camping offers great opportunities for this.
 My goal is for life to be like this.
 For now I will continue to introduce free range parenting in to our day to day lives.

 Enjoyed this Post?
 Why not pin it for later!